What are Character Roles?

 Confidante

-Primary Purpose: Be loyal to the protagonist and support them fully
+Primary Purpose: Be loyal to the protagonist by supporting their mission and goal.

 Love Interest

 The love interest is the character that the protagonist has a romantic interest in.
 This kind of character has a pretty straightforward purpose.
 But can help the character reach their goals in numerous ways.
-They can be an ally or a distraction.
-They can even come in between the protagonist and the deuteragonist/confidante relationship.
+The most common way is by being the solution to their character flaw, like medicine to their disease or a good to their bad.
+They can also be an ally, or distraction, or even come in between the protagonist and the deuteragonist/confidante’s relationship.

 Foil